Skip to contents

 Getting More Information Out

-Suppose we want to know a lot more about the super_learner() process, how it weighted the candidate learners, what the candidate learners predicted on the held-out data, etc., then we use the verbose_output = TRUE option.
+If we want to know a lot more about the super_learner() process, how it weighted the candidate learners, what the candidate learners predicted on the held-out data, etc., then we will want to look at the other metadata contained in the nadir_sl_model object produced: option.

 sl_model_iris <- super_learner(